-Question 5.1: What role can technology, big data, and machine learning have in promoting improved identification of human trafficking/forced labor sites, connecting vulnerable populations and/or victims with information and aid, and generating predictive data on future human trafficking flows within and across borders?
+Q Question 5.1: What role can technology (e.g., AI, big data, machine learning) have in promoting improved identification of victims or disruption of trafficking-related activities?

-5.1.1 Are the use of social media platforms and other technological interventions effective at reaching prospective and active migrants providing migrants in precarious situations with assistance (e.g., connecting them with aid), and reducing trafficking rates?

-5.1.2 How are machine learning, AI, and other technology-focused strategies effective at improving the identification of trafficking-affected communities and targeting key populations of interest?
+- 5.1.1 Are the use of social media platforms and other technological interventions effective at reaching prospective and active migrants providing migrants in precarious situations with assistance (e.g., connecting them with aid), and reducing trafficking rates? - 5.1.2 How are machine learning, Al, and other technology-focused strategies effective at improving the identification of trafficking-affected communities and targeting key populations of interest? - 5.1.3 How can technology (including AI and other emerging and existing technologies) be used to identify and disrupt trafficking-related activity on the internet?

 - Predictive analytics are being used to successfully identify patterns to predict the likelihood of financial fraud (IPA 2022b), migration (UNHCR, n.d.; Centre for Humanitarian Data, n.d.), and other events.
 Some social media companies such as Meta/Facebook also have teams in place to monitor posts for indicators of trafficking.
-Pilot efforts examining these approaches are underway, and some are expected to be assessed using RCTs in the immediate future (e.g., Stanford University's creation of a decision-support tool that the labor sector and prosecutors can use to detect and catch traffickers (Duff-Brown 2021)). - Several counter-trafficking actors are also testing the impact of smartphone apps for jobseekers and migrant workers that provide migration information as well as ratings and reviews on employers, recruiters, and service
+Pilot efforts examining these approaches are underway, and some are expected to be assessed using RCTs in the immediate future (e.g., Stanford University's creation of a decision-support tool that the labor sector and prosecutors can use to detect and catch traffickers (Duff-Brown 2021)). - Several counter-trafficking actors are also testing the impact of smartphone apps for jobseekers and migrant workers that provide migration information as well as ratings and reviews on employers, recruiters, and service providers.

-- providers.
 Several of the apps and websites have undergone process evaluations but have not yet been evaluated through RCTs or other rigorous research methods. - The use of WhatsApp and other social media applications have shown some promise in their ability to engage vulnerable and highly mobile populations in research (IPA 2020c).
-RCTs in Senegal and Guinea have found that WhatsApp-based surveys have higher completion rates and lower selection bias compared to other tools (Ndashimye, Hebie, and Tjaden 2022).
+RCTs in Senegal and Guinea have found that WhatsApp-based surveys have higher completion rates and lower selection bias compared to other tools

+- (Ndashimye, Hebie, and Tjaden 2022).
 Human trafficking researchers should consider integrating these methods into their research. - There is some emerging literature around analysis of trafficking activities on the dark web and using data mining to uncover and disrupt human trafficking networks (Reid and Fox 2020) but criminal justice strategies in this area are not yet well-established.